marccharton/google-photos-album-importer/README.md

 - you to create an authorization to access to google photos api through API Key.
 [See more](https://console.cloud.google.com/apis/credentials)
 - [nodejs](https://nodejs.org/en/)
 - specific folder archicture for albums (see below)
+- take care of bad character encoding, if a symbol is replacing a character it won't be possible to import the file.

 ### folder architecture